Combat operations in 2014 during the Battle of Aleppo: Operation Canopus Star starts

 On 7 February, the Islamist brigade Ahrar ash-Sham and al-Nusra Front took near-full control of Aleppo Central Prison, storming the center after a British suicide bomber named Abu Suleiman al-Britani detonated a car bomb at the entrance.
-Rebels also claimed to had freed hundreds of detainees, many of them activists from the prison, which reportedly held 3,000 prisoners in dire conditions.
+Rebels also claimed to have freed hundreds of detainees, many of them activists, from the prison, which reportedly held 3,000 prisoners in dire conditions.
 Government sources claimed that soldiers inside of the prison destroyed the suicide bomber's truck with RPGs before he reached the entrance.
 The next day, the Army recaptured most of the prison.
 At least 47 people died in the fighting, including the Al-Nusra commander of the Aleppo prison operation: Sayfullah al-Shishani.

 On 16 February, government forces captured the village of Sheikh Najjar, south of the industrial zone, as well as Talet al-Ghali, on the eastern outskirts of Aleppo.

 On 17 February, the Tawhid Brigade of the Islamic Front launched Operation 'Earthquake' and detonated mines under the Army headquarters at the Carlton Hotel, leaving parts of the hotel damaged.
 Opposition sources also claimed that rebels captured strategic points around the Aleppo citadel.

-On 19 February, rebels claimed to had recaptured Sheikh Najjar, while, the SOHR stated it was unclear who controlled the area.
+On 19 February, rebels claimed to have recaptured Sheikh Najjar, while, the SOHR stated it was unclear who controlled the area.
 The next day, the Army re-secured Sheikh Najjar and captured two strategic hills that overlook the eastern neighborhoods of Aleppo, al-Ghalia and Syriatel.
 It was also reported that rebels detonated mines under an army headquarters near the Aleppo citadel.
 This was the third such attack this month using a network of tunnels.

 On 24 February, the Army made progress in the Sheikh Najjar industrial zone, with rebels sending reinforcements to the area.
 The military was attempting to capture strategic areas in Sheikh Najjar that overlook the outskirts of the Aleppo central prison, which had been under a rebel siege for over a year.
 The Army hoped to station artillery at those positions to help fend off attacks on the prison.
 The next day, the military captured the factory of the Zanoubia ceramic company in the southern al-Sheikh Sa'id district of Aleppo.
 Soldiers, NDF militiamen and Hezbollah fighters also captured new positions near Base 80, putting them one kilometer from the Tariq al-Bab district.

 By 9 March, government forces had captured a strategic hill, where they positioned artillery to bombard rebel positions around the prison.
 The Army had also reportedly captured the eastern Hanano district of Aleppo city and was planning to open a new road that would link Hanano and the industrial zone, after it is captured, thus imposing a blockade on the city.